FAQs

 What is the lending policy?

-Adults may check out 20 items, K-12 may check out 10 items, and non-residents may check out 10 items.
-The checkout period is fourteen (14) days for all materials except DVDs and videos which check out for seven (7) days.
+The recommended item total for adult, minor, and non-resident cards is 20 items.
+A total of 10 movies may be checked out at one time.
+The checkout period is fourteen (14) days for all materials except DVDs and videos, which check out for seven (7) days.

 How much are late fines?